brillout/wildcard-api/docs/rpc.template.md

 RPC is schmelass whereas REST/GraphQL uses a schema.
 This schema acts as a rigid long-term contract between frontend and backend.

-Such rigid long-term contract is required for APIs consumed by many third parties and can be beneficial in enabling a large frontend team and a large backend team to work independently of each other.
+Such rigid long-term contract is required for APIs consumed by third parties and can be beneficial in enabling large frontend and backend teams to work independently of each other.

-For small teams
-and for prototyping,
+For prototyping,
-a hand-in-hand frontend and backend development with RPC is simpler, faster, and more flexible.
+and in general for a frontend and backend developed hand-in-hand, RPC is simpler, faster, and more flexible.

 !INLINE ./snippets/section-footer.md #readme --hide-source-path